Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** Increasing in amount or level.
 **Sentence:** The mounting pressure made the team work harder.
 **Conversation:**
-A – Are you feeling stressed?
+A – Are you feeling stressed
 B – Yes, the mounting deadlines are making me nervous.

 ### Word: Mule